 No matter what brand your dog grooming clippers may be almost any brand of blades should interchange.
 So you will have some choices here.
 Your clippers should also come with blade oil.
-So the only other thing you will need with your blades will be blade coolant and we will cover this in the next couple of pages.
+The only other thing you will need with your blades will be blade coolant and we will cover this in the next couple of pages.
 These are some of the things you will want in your dog grooming equipment.

-The blades I would recommend are the #30 and the #10 blades for your set up and prep Then if you want your dog in a short summer cut I would go with a #4F or #5F blade.
+The blades I would recommend are the #30 and the #10 blades for your set up and prep.
+Then if you want your dog in a short summer cut I would go with a #4F or #5F blade although any of the blades from a #10 to a #4F will work well.
 All of these blades when you buy them should be full cut blades so look for an F after the size number.

 Do not buy skip tooth blades as it is very easy to hurt a dog with them.
 Leave the use of those blades to the professionals.

 The higher the blade number the shorter the cut.
 There are other sizes that are in between and also larger than the ones I’ve recommend you start with.